earlynovels/end-dataset/README.md

 The END dataset is comprised of high-quality, human-generated metadata that captures a much fuller range of edition- and copy-specific information about early novels than traditional library catalog records.
 The END metadata schema builds on library-standard MARC records with custom-designed subfields that use both controlled and discursive vocabularies to describe a range of bibliographic features outside the scope of traditional cataloging.
 These include important bibliographic details such as authority statements, full and half title, accurate and controlled place of publication, and edition statement.
 They capture both copy-specific information about marginalia, inscriptions, and bookplates as well as title-level data on narrative form.
 And finally, they record the presence of important paratextual features like authors’ notes, epigraphs, footnotes, and indices, which can be found in many works of early fiction but have never been cataloged in a systematic way that would enable faceted search across a corpus.

-As of March 2017, the complete Early Novels Dataset numbers 1897 records.
+As of September 2017, the complete Early Novels Dataset totals 2,041 records.
+The core eighteenth-century subset consists of 1,325 records, which represent all of Penn Libraries’ Collection of British and American Fiction holdings published from 1700-1794 and a sampling of holdings published from 1795-1799.
 The core eighteenth-century subset consists of 1094 records, which represents all of Penn Libraries’ Collection of British and American Fiction holdings published between 1700 and 1789.
 A sample comparison of the CBAF holdings from the decade of the 1760s with all known fiction in English published during this period suggests that Penn's collection represents approximately 14% of this total corpus.
 In the core 1700-1789 END dataset, Penn holdings are supplemented by selected holdings from other Philadelphia-area and regional repositories, including the Library Company of Philadelphia, the Rosenbach, the Swarthmore Libraries Rare Book Room, Bryn Mawr College Special Collections, and New York University's Fales Library.

 #### Background on the Collection
 Penn Libraries’ Collection of British and American Fiction is comprised of nearly three thousand works of early fiction in English.
 Its core is the Singer-Mendenhall Collection, built through the combined efforts of University of Pennsylvania graduate student Godfrey F. Singer and professor John C. Mendenhall in the first half of the twentieth century.
 The collection is notable for its has particular stregnths in epistolary fiction, It is notable for its strength in epistolary fiction  and  focused their collecting efforts on epistolary fiction, and the Singer-Mendenhall collection today has particular strengths in non-canonical epistolary fiction by female and anonymous authors.

-#### Data Formats
-END records build on standard MARC library catalog records by adding custom, nonstandard MARC subfields.
-See the [Library of Congress MARC 21 schema](https://www.loc.gov/marc/bibliographic/), as well as the [Library of Congress guidelines for working with MARCXML](https://www.loc.gov/standards/marcxml/).

-The custom END MARC schema, which includes a number of nonstandard subfields, can be found below.

-The END dataset is also available in json.
-Tabular subsets are currently in progress and will be available in csv and tsv formats in early 2017.
+#### How to Explore the Dataset
+There are several ways to explore the END dataset.
+The most complete version of END data is encoded in a standard library record format called MARCXML.
+For ease of use, END data is also available in tabular subsets, which are designed to allow in-depth exploration of a number of specific features.
+This section will provide an overview of the two data formats and some of the ways you might work with either the full.xml file or the .tsv subsets we provide.

+### Guide to Tabular Subsets
+The full.tsv file available here is a pared-down version of the complete END dataset.
+It includes a curated selection of the data categories we envision as most relevant for most users, and is intended to provide an overview of the kinds of information END records make available.
+For instance, while the complete END dataset includes detailed information about 41 separate kinds of paratexts (that is, textual matter appended to the main text), most of our paratextual data falls within the top seven categories: Preface, Dedication, Advertisement, To the Reader, Introduction, Note, and Footnote.
+The full.tsv indicates whether any given record has information in these seven categories, and users interested in delving deeper can turn to the tabular subsets devoted exclusively to paratexts.
+These targeted subsets offer a more complete version of our data for these categories.

+In addition the full.tsv and the associated tabular subsets that offer detailed information about each category of paratext, we have also broken down the data by period to enable users to examine the eighteenth and nineteenth centuries separately.
+So while the full.tsv contains records for works published as early as 1660 and as late as 1853, you can choose the 18c-full.tsv to look only at records published from 1700-1799, and the 19c-full.tsv for records with publication dates from 1800-1853.
+We also offer the full range of paratextual subsets broken down by eighteenth and nineteenth centuries.

+The simplest ways to open and view our .tsv files will most likely be Google Sheets or Microsoft Excel.
+For either, simply open the file and choose "tab" when you are prompted for the delimiter.

+###Explore .tsv subsets with Excel Pivot Tables
+See our Excel Pivot Tables tutorial below for a demonstration of how you might begin to explore the data.
+[Note, however, that it is using data categories not included in our full.tsv; you can simply choose different column headers to work with.]

+###Explore .tsv subsets with Google Fusion Tables
+If you are interested in using Google Fusion Tables to explore END data, one place to start is END PI Rachel Buurma's digital assignment[ rise-2017/Assignments/Rise_assignment_6.md ] for the students in her Rise of the Novel course at Swarthmore College.

+###Work with MARCXML in OpenRefine
+Below are instructions for importing and exporting our full.xml file in OpenRefine.
+Doumentation and tutorials for using OpenRefine are widely available.

+#IMPORT into MarcEdit/OpenRefine
+[1]MarcEdit
+[2]MarcTools [MARCXML=>MARC]
+make sure output path is selected (*.mrc) choose UTF8 encoding no translation selected
+[3]MarcEdit main menu
+Tools -> OpenRefine -> Export Data to rename output *.tsv
+OpenRefine
+choose *.tsv file
+make sure everything interpreted as strings deselect (if selected) quotation around columns with escaped characters

+#EXPORT from OpenRefine/MarcEdit
+OpenRefine / export -> tab-separated values
+MarcEdit / tools -> openrefine -> import data from …
+select output path *.mrc
+MARC Tools /
+input / openrefine import *.mrc file output / *.xml output path select MARC => MARCXML
+UTF8 encoding

+###Transform MARCXML into Custom Tabular Data

+##With MarcEdit
+For a thorough introduction to MarcEdit in the context of research applications of library record data, a great place to start is this [screencast tutorial](http://pastispresent.org/2015/digital-humanities-2/converting-marc-records-to-a-spreadsheet-a-screencast-tutorial/) by Molly Hardy, the Director for Digital and Book History Initiatives at the American Antiquarian Society.
+There are many other tutorials and extensive documentation for MarcEdit available online.

+##With Pymarc
+We have included here the working Pymarc scripts developed by END collaborator and Swarthmore Libraries Digital Initiatives Librarian Nabil Kashyap.
+These are working files not intended for use beyond the very specific and idiosyncratic MARCXML of the END dataset.
+We provide them solely as models for how you might use Pymarc to extract particular information from END MARCXML fields and subfields.

+###Pair END Data with Fulltext for Topic Modeling
+While END’s primary focus is metadata, we are also in the preliminary stages of a fulltext initiative for the CBAF novels digitized by Penn Libraries and available through Print at Penn.
+We have created fulltext files for each of these texts using OCR; cleanup work is ongoing, both computationally and through hand-correcting.
+The fulltext is available in our digital-collection repostiory.
+We have also worked with Penn Libraries' Digital Humanities Specialist Scott Enderle to experiment with topic modeling of this fulltext combined with END metadata.
+Work-in-progress can be found in our [earlynovels-topic-model repository](https://github.com/earlynovels/earlynovels-topic-model), and Scott's enhanced Topic Modeling Tool, which enables pairing fulltext with metadata, can be found [here](https://github.com/senderle/topic-modeling-tool).

 ****

-## END Custom MARC Schema
+### END Custom MARC Schema
+The MARC schema was designed specifically for bibliographic metadata, and when it is encoded as XML, it is the data format that most online library catalogs use.
+END records build on standard MARC library catalog records by adding custom, nonstandard MARC subfields that allow entirely new kinds of information to be collected.
+For information on the structure of standard MARC records, see the [Library of Congress MARC 21 schema](https://www.loc.gov/marc/bibliographic/), as well as the [Library of Congress guidelines for working with MARCXML](https://www.loc.gov/standards/marcxml/).

+An explanation of the custom END MARC schema, including both standard and nonstandard subfields, can be found below.

 #### 000 Fields - Bibliographic Data
 Derived from base catalog records, mostly from Penn Libraries OPAC.
 Not all END records are built on top of base records, however, so in some END records only the 001 field is present. <br>